idaholab/moose/docs/content/documentation/MooseUtils/index.md

 The second argument is a flag (`bool`)---with a default of `true`---that enables or disables the reading of the header line, by default it is assumed that the file contains a header.
-If this is disabled the column names are generated as "column_0", "column_1", etc., thus allowing the `getColumnNames` to work correctly regardless of the setting for this flag.
+If this is disabled the column names are generated as "column_0", "column_1", etc., thus allowing the `getNames` to work correctly regardless of the setting for this flag.
 * **Delimiter** (optional)<br>
 The third argument (`std::string`) is the file delimiter, by default it is assumed to be a comma (`","`) as is expected for CSV data.